 Now, let’s get the bad news out of the way first.
 Prostate cancer is one of the most common cancers in men, second only to skin cancer.
 The American Cancer Society projects that as many as 268,490 new cases of prostate cancer will be reported in 2022 and approximately 34,500 of those men will die from the disease.
 That’s roughly 13 out of 100 men who will receive a diagnosis and 2 to 3 men out of 100 who will die this year.

 The good news is that prostate cancer is highly treatable if caught early with survival rates reaching as high as 98 percent.
-Risk factors such as age and overall health play a role in the likelihood of being diagnosed with or dying from prostate cancer, so it’s important for all men to know their risk factors, get screened when appropriate and be proactive when it comes to prevention.
+Risk factors such as age and overall health play a role in the likelihood of being diagnosed with or dying from prostate cancer, so it’s important for all men to know their risk factors, get screened when appropriate and be proactive when it comes to prostate cancer prevention.

 Risk Factors for Prostate Cancer